golu-dhama/Interactive-rating-component/README.md

 ### What I learned

+One challenge I faced was displaying the thank-you state in the same position as the rating card.
+Since the thank-you state was positioned absolutely, it was removed from the normal document flow.
+I solved this by using a positioned parent and a minimum height for the component so both states could occupy the same area.

 This project helped me understand how to approach a frontend project from a design rather than directly writing CSS.

 Some of the main concepts I practiced were: